eclipse-openj9/openj9-docs/docs/vgclog_balancedexamples.md

 To locate a particular type of cycle, you can search for the `type` attribute of the `<cycle-start>` and `<cycle-end>` elements.

+Partial GC cycles, global mark cycles, and global cycles set the allocation taxation threshold at the end of the cycle.
+If a partial GC cycle is not run between global mark phase increments of a global *mark* cycle, the allocation taxation threshold is set to trigger the next cycle when the *eden* space is full.
+Specifically, at the end of the partial gc cycle, the allocation threshold is set to be equal to the size of the *eden* space.

+If a partial GC cycle is run within a global *mark* cycle, the allocation taxation threshold is set to be smaller than the size of the *eden* space to allow for global mark phase increments to run in between partial GC cycles.
+Specifically, when the partial GC cycle completes within a global *mark* cycle, the allocation taxation threshold is set to be half the size of the *eden* space.
+The increment, which could be a partial GC cycle or could be a GMP increment, runs when only half of the *eden* space is available as free memory.

+Note: For more information about GC increments, see [GC increments and interleaving](vglog.md#gc-increments-and-interleaving).

 You an analyze the increments and operations that are associated with a particular type of cycle by locating and interpreting the elements in the following table:

 | GC process             | start and end XML elements   | Details |